KaKasher/tetrahedron_calculator/README.md

 # Tetrahedron calculator
 Simple app that calculates numerous measures of a tetrahedron

-## Try it out for yourself
-App can be accessed [here](https://kg-tetrahedron-calculator.herokuapp.com) (it takes some time to load for the first time)

 ## Setup
 1. In order to run this project you'll need to install all of the dependencies.
 Do this using pip: `pip install -r requirements.txt`